-EAA contractor arraigned on bribery, money laundering charges in kickback scheme
+EAA contractor arraigned on bribery, money laundering

 An ex-contractor for the Education Achievement Authority was arraigned on federal bribery and money laundering charges on Wednesday, one week before she is expected to plead guilty to charges in a kickback scheme involving two Detroit high schools.